sidmohan0/codexify-api/README.md

 ## Acknowledgements

-The design and implementation pattern was inspired by this great project: https://github.com/Dicklesworthstone/swiss_army_llama by Github User Dicklesworthstone.
+The design and implementation pattern was inspired by this great project: https://github.com/Dicklesworthstone/swiss_army_llama.

 While the original project provided the foundation for semantic search functionality, this repository includes significant modifications and new features including:
 - Environment variable configuration